 • A Level Chemistry: St Paul’s, Haberdasher Askes’ School, Eton, Ashbourne College

 I also have experience teaching GCSE Maths, triple sciences, US Curriculum Mathematics for students at American schools around the world (for students 10-13 years old) and 13+ and 11+ entrance exams (Maths, Reasoning) to London and UK based schools.

 Studying IB at school has lead to a perpetual interest in interdisciplinary studies and research.
-I studied Chemistry at Oxford, but worked researching Atmospheric Chemistry on Saturn for my Masters; and then studied Art and Science at Central Saint Martins.
-I'm particularly interested in how researchers from different academic backgrounds can work together, which I'm currently researching for my PhD at UCL.
-Outside my academic work, I've been tutoring for over 2 years.
-This work tutoring with younger students in science and maths encouraged me to volunteer at the Science Museum, which has lead to me now working part-time at the Museum as an Explainer on the interactive galleries.
+I studied Chemistry at Oxford, working in researching Atmospheric Chemistry on Saturn for my Masters.
+I then studied Art and Science at Central Saint Martins and I'm currently researching for a PhD at UCL.
+I'm particularly interested in how researchers from different academic backgrounds can work together, and how science gets shown in museum spaces as a result.
+Outside my academic research, I have extensive science communication experience (Science Museum, Science Gallery, Royal Society Science Exhibition, Edinburgh Science Festival, Cheltenham Science Festival) and I've been tutoring for 4+ years.
+I specialise in STEM subjects, and their interplay with Theory of Knowledge during the IB programme.

 I'm particularly focused on supporting students who aren't really interested and engaged with Science and Maths by helping them see the relevance of these subjects to the rest of their studies to improve their commitment.
-With arts and humanities students, I tend to use physical models and image or narrative based techniques, to engage them through the subject matter that interests them.
+With students who love arts and humanities, I tend to use physical models and image or narrative based techniques, to engage them through the subject matter that interests them.
 Once more interested in the subject matter, I focus on maintaining the enthusiasm by ensuring they understand the material.
-However, I know there's no one-size fits all solution to problems of students not being engaged with their studies, and I work closely with each of them to find what works for them.
+I know there's no one-size fits all solution to why students might not being engaged with their studies, and I work closely with each of them to find what works for them.

 What I do when I am not tutoring